Overview

 Challenges

 for each location.
-I further optimized the search bar component by having it load with react suspense.
-The search bar would still take a few seconds to be ready on initial
+I further optimized the search bar component by having it load with React suspense.

 load, but in the final build it was automatically optimized further to the point where it is now near instant.